Balam (magazine): 2022–2023

 The open call for Balams eight issue began on June 1, 2022, and lasted until July 1, 2022.
-Published that year, the issue is organized under the theme of "Nuevas Masculinidades" (English: "Chosen Families") and features Brazilian travesti artist Ventura Profana as guest editor.
+Published that year, the issue is organized under the theme of "Familias Elegidas" (English: "Chosen Families") and features Brazilian travesti artist Ventura Profana as guest editor.
 Interviewed by It's Nice That, Juarez stated about the collaboration with the artist: "Who better to travel these worlds than a travesti missionary pastor; a mediator between humanity and divinity; a prophet of dissident lives, of their multiplication and abundance?"
 The open call for the edition explained that the theme of "Chosen Families" intended to "put out and show through the image stories of families established by choice, to show an evolution in cultural understanding and social norms that cross them and evidence the obsolescence of dominant, determinant and coercive mandates such as marriage and parenthood, generally alien to the problems and desires of queer identities."
 That year, Balam received the Shannon Michael Cane Award given to emerging artists and publishers by the NY Art Book Fair.

 In 2023, Balam published a book in collaboration with the independent publishing house Pomegranate Press, based in Richmond, Virginia, US.
 Entitled Playfulness, the photobook was presented by the projects as a "dual attempt to capture, in some way, what it might mean to have fun, explore and be curious about the world around us."
 Printed in Argentina, it has a first edition of 500 copies, 116 pages, and a Swiss binding with embossed text on the back cover.
 In the book's introduction, Pomegranate Press stated: "Luis and I met in New York City.
 I had been aware of his work with his beautiful magazine (Balam) for quite some time, but before meeting face to face, I had no idea who was behind the project. (...)
 After I returned home to Richmond and he to Buenos Aires, we unsurprisingly remained in contact. (...)
 After a few short months of communication, I made the conversation about work and suggested the idea of collaborating together on an ambitious project (hint: this book). (...)
 I am just grateful to be part of his vision, however briefly."